rollkit/rollkit/docs/lazy-adr/adr-007-header-commit-to-shares.md

 1. Only [a single data root must be included in the Celestia block header](https://github.com/celestiaorg/celestia-specs/blob/master/src/specs/data_structures.md#header); if more than one data root is included, light nodes will not have any guarantees that the data behind the other data roots is available unless they run a separate sampling process per data root.
 1. [PayForMessaage transactions](https://github.com/celestiaorg/celestia-specs/blob/master/src/specs/data_structures.md#signedtransactiondatapayformessage) include a commitment of roots of subtrees of the Celestia data root.
 This is a requirement for compact proofs that a message was or was not included correctly.
-1. [Over the wire](https://github.com/celestiaorg/celestia-specs/blob/master/src/specs/networking.md#wiretxpayformessage), PayForMessage transactions include (potentially) multiple signatures for the same message with different layouts in the Celestia block, to allow for [non-interactive message inclusion](https://github.com/celestiaorg/celestia-specs/blob/master/src/rationale/message_block_layout.md#non-interactive-default-rules).
+1. [Over the wire](https://github.com/celestiaorg/celestia-specs/blob/master/src/specs/networking.md#wiretxpayformessage), PayForMessage transactions include (potentially) multiple signatures for the same message with different sizes of Celestia block, to allow for [non-interactive message inclusion](https://github.com/celestiaorg/celestia-specs/blob/master/src/rationale/message_block_layout.md#non-interactive-default-rules).

 Rollup blocks must follow a similar strategy to the above.
 Specifically, the data root in rollup block headers [must commit to subtree roots in the Celestia data root](https://github.com/celestiaorg/optimint/issues/133), otherwise rollup nodes would not have any guarantees that the data behind the data root in a rollup block header is available.